Tindouf: Climate

+Transportation

+Commandant Ferradj Airport is located to the north of Tindouf.
+The N50 national highway connects Tindouf to the airport as well as other Algerian settlements to the north.

+Following a provisional 2018 announcement on re-establishing the 860-km link between Tindouf and Zouerat in Mauritania, in 2023 the two countries agreed to develop this new trans Sahara trade route.
+In February 2024 the border was officially opened to non-freight traffic at a newly built facility at Hassi 75.
+Trucks ply the route via Bir Mogrein daily, while a handful of overland travellers take the crossing in the cooler months.

 Education

 6.1% of the population has a tertiary education, and another 18.8% has completed secondary education.
 The overall literacy rate is 75.0%, and is 79.7% among males and 70.1% among females.

 Localities

 The commune is composed of five localities: